 Social Considerations: EWEB staff held more than 20 meetings to gather public input on the impacts of the decision.
 Hundreds of customers in the McKenzie Valley preferred to preserve the lake the project creates as part of diverting water into the power canal, as it is a beloved place to paddle on flat water.
 A majority of customers indicated their preference for the decision that would have the least impact on their electricity rates.
 EWEB staff acknowledge the impact that losing the lake will have on the community and share in the sadness to say goodbye to Leaburg Lake.
 Given the evident economic and environmental benefits to decommissioning, and the thousands of customers who prioritize our affordibility mandate, we stand by this difficult, but clear decision to decommission the project.

 To decommission the Leaburg Hydroelectric Project, EWEB will:

 - Remove Leaburg Dam and restore Leaburg Lake to river form.

-- Develop access to Leaburg Dam Road on the south side of the river.
+- Cooperate with transportation authorities to develop access to Leaburg Dam Road on the south side of the river.